 The Capital Area MPO, Durham-Chapel Hill-Carrboro MPO, and NCDOT are jointly funding an update to the 2010 Intelligent Transportation Systems (ITS) Deployment Plan.
-The consultant team has received final comments from stakeholders and is working to complete all final materials.
-MPO staff and the consultant team are working to schedule final presentations to the MPO's Technical Coordinating Committee and Executive Board.
+The consultant team provided a draft of the final report and other deliverables to the regional stakeholder committee.
+The consultant team is reviewing and addressing comments from the stakeholders and the final report will be completed this month.
 (Staff Contact: Alex Rickard)